renpy/renpy/sphinx/source/config.rst

     example, if this is "{filename}.ogg", the ``voice "test"`` statement will play test.ogg.

+.. var:: config.web_video_base = "./game"

+    When playing a movie in the web browser, this is a URL that is appended to to the movie filename to get the full URL to play the movie from.
+It can include directories in it, so "https://share.renpy.org/movies-for-mygame/" would also be fine.

+    This allows large movie files to be hosted on a different server than the rest of the game.

+.. var:: config.web_video_prompt = _("Touch to play the video.")

+    On Mobile Safari on iOS, by default, the player will need to click to play a movie with sound.
+This variable gives the message that's used to prompt players to click.

 .. var:: config.with_callback = None

     If not None, this should be a function that is called when a :ref:`with